SRahmanistic/cognito-react/README.md

-# cognito-react
+# React Application With AWS Cognito Auth
 Login, Signup, Change Email, Change Password

-change UserPoolID and ClientId specific to your Use case
+Change UserPoolID and ClientId specific to your application